-Do you know what the biggest challenge is when you have hired remote developers?
+Do you know what the biggest challenge is when you have hire remote developers?
 It is managing the team.
 This is a genuine concern.
 Managing a virtual team over different countries is certainly a daunting task.

 Don’t make things unpredictable, stressful or difficult.
 Team management takes a bit of goodwill and planned strategy.
 This guide will help you successfully manage your remote team.

 Here is what we are going to cover:

 - Take out some time to train them

 - Clear communication

 - Organize the workflow

 - Get everybody on the same page